curquhart/secure-json/docs/source/_javadocs/com/chelseaurquhart/securejson/SecureJSON.rst

    :param parInput: The input character stream to deserialize.
    :param parConsumer: The consumer to call with our unserialized JSON value.
    :param <T>: The type of object we expect.
 JSONDecodeException will be thrown if this is wrong.
 Note that Object (which will accept anything) is acceptable.
-   :throws JSONException: On decode failure.
+   :throws JSONDecodeException: On decode failure.

 fromJSON
 ^^^^^^^^

-.. java:method:: public <T> void fromJSON(InputStream parInput, IConsumer<T> parConsumer, Class<T> parClass) throws JSONException
+.. java:method:: public <T> void fromJSON(InputStream parInput, IConsumer<T> parConsumer, Class<T> parClass) throws JSONDecodeException
    :outertype: SecureJSON

    Read a JSON character sequence stream to an object that consumer will accept.
-Throws JSONException on failure.
+Throws JSONDecodeException on failure.
 After the consumer returns, all buffers we created while parsing the JSON character sequence will be destroyed.

    Example: